picrap/VirtualTreeView/README.md

 # VirtualTreeView
 A WPF TreeView that actually supports virtualization.
+Works with .NET Framework 4.5.

 ## How to use it

 It is available as a [NuGet package](https://www.nuget.org/packages/VirtualTreeView/).
+The source code includes a demonstration application, where both modes (content and binding) are showed, side-by-side to traditional `TreeView` control.

 ## It is complete?